Resources

 Books Beyond Words - Mini Bereavement Set

-BOOK: No Place to Lie tells the story of corrosive family secrets with an ultimately uplifting conclusion
+NOVEL/STORY: No Place to Lie tells the story of corrosive family secrets with an ultimately uplifting conclusion.

 Why Not Me?: A Story of Love and Loss by Barbara Want